 - 99. There was a library with a small amount of books.
 The books were by authors I didn't know but I did get into reading in Polmont. - 100.
 There was also a table tennis table and two pool tables in there.
 There was no outside area we could go to, it was all inside.
 PT was indoors too, down in a different area. - 101.
-They actually had a in Polmont.
-I got my bronze medallion in there, my badge.
-I always liked and was allowed to use after a while.
-There was an ex-army coach in there, Mr GIH.
-He was the either liked you or he didn't but he took a wee shine to me.
-He was a nice guy and whipped you into shape.
-I became PT orientated and got myself really fit.
+They actually had a second of the second of the seco